Marlins vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Anthony DeSclafani (3-3) will take to the mound for the Giants and make his ninth start of the season.
+- Logan Webb (3-5) will take the mound for the Giants, his 10th start of the season.

-- In eight starts this season, he's earned a quality start in five of them.

-- DeSclafani will look to finish five or more innings for the ninth start in a row.

 |Opponent